 “One way to build empathy and awareness of environmental issues would be to show students the impacts of our lifestyle on the environment through VR.”

 In another virtual expedition to Brazil, students in Professor Katie Bendin’s Public Health Leadership class traveled to the epicenter of the Zika Virus outbreak.
-The VR lesson complemented their earlier coursework about responding to public health crises by giving them a virtual experience of the panic in Brazil, the alarming effects of microcephaly on babies of infected mothers, and the world’s response to Zika.
+The VR lesson complemented their earlier coursework about responding to public health crises.
+One virtual experience showed the panic in Brazil, the alarming effects of microcephaly on babies of infected mothers, and the world’s response to Zika.
 Professor Bendin called VR…

 “a great learning tool to engage some of my students who tend to be quieter.”